-- 25 December 2012 - Dubai Mall metro station link to the Dubai Mall opened.
+- 25 Dec 2012 - Dubai Mall metro station link to the Dubai Mall opened.
 Length is 820m, is an enclosed airconditioned walkway with 10 travelators.
 Capacity 13,500 persons per hour.
-Takes about 15-20 mins walking time.
+About 15-20 mins walking time between station and mall.

 - Q4 August 2011 - Dubai Metro Green Line expected to open (originally scheduled for March 2010).
 Further delay in 10 April 2011 news.

 - 15 Mar 2011 - discounted Blue Nol Cards can be applied for at metro and bus stations, or online at www.nol.ae (RTA announcement 28 February 2011).

 - 10 Feb 2011 - RTA announced discounted Dubai metro tickets for senior citizens, students, and special needs travellers.
 Only a year and a half later than planned.

 - 01 Aug 2010 - Green Line track complete, testing starts (GN 02 August 2010).

 - 01 Jul 2010 - record number of 130,529 passengers used the Dubai Metro in one day (GN 02 Aug 2010).